-Given most takeaway options are often high in energy, saturated fat, sodium and sugar, regularly eating these foods could lead to weight gain, along with various health issues, such as, having an elevated cholesterol or high blood pressure.
-So, in an era where we tend to be time poor and often turn to takeaways and junk food out of convenience, what are the healthier options?
+Given most takeaway options are often high in energy, saturated fat, sodium and sugar, regularly eating these foods could lead to various health issues, such as, having an elevated cholesterol or high blood pressure.

 Salads – Choose ones with lots of colourful non-starchy vegetables with some protein (legumes, salmon, nuts/seeds, egg, poultry or lean meats) and/or whole grains (eg quinoa or buckwheat) to help you feel fuller for longer.